Date September 28, 2012

 Certainly, the Nile amendment still stands and it makes accessing the system more difficult.

-In the good old days, workers comp lawyers used to make a feast of the process by stacking up multiple claims in the court, earning generous fees for each case, most of which shared similar facts, and then retired to lunch for the rest of the day.
+In the good old days, Sydney workers compensation lawyers used to make a feast of the process by stacking up multiple claims in the court, earning generous fees for each case, most of which shared similar facts, and then retired to lunch for the rest of the day.

 It was one of the great doozies of the law and in part is responsible for the venal mindset of some personal injury lawyers – that the system is there to be easily milked.